aedoardo1990/2nd_Project/README.md

 ### Modal to start the game

 The modal pops up when the site loads.
 It allows to enter the player name and to upload a player photo.
 Photo and player name will be then transferred to the black score area box.
 When the button "Start the Qualifying" is pressed, the game starts.
 The player is not obliged to enter a name and upload a photo.
-The game will run anyway by presing the button.
+The game will run anyway by pressing the button.

 <img src="./assets/images/readme-images/modal-window.png" height="250" width="270">

 ### The logo and the header

-The logo at the top left corner of the website is the official logo of Formula1.
-The header wants to remind the header of the official site of Formula 1.
+The logo at the top left corner of the website is the official logo of Formula 1.
+Purpose of the design of the header is to remind the one of the official site of Formula 1.

 <img src="./assets/images/readme-images/logo-header.png" height="140" width="150">